sheysyn/NFS_UGs_and_MW_clutch_trainer/README.md

-# Description.
+# Description

->It's Cheat Engine (ver.46 and newer) project with a Lua script inside.
+>It's a Cheat Engine (ver.46 and newer) project with a Lua script inside.

 >This project is based on source code published under the MIT license.
-Slightly modified, with the base idea and code taken from: https://github.com/clod44/NFSU2Clutch
+Slightly modified, based on the source code from: https://github.com/clod44/NFSU2Clutch

 >The differences in the code for various parts are only the values in the pointers and some comments in the console.

-# How to download?
+# How to download

->Download the repo (Green "Code" button.
-Download as zip).
+>Download the repo by clicking the green "Code" button and then selecting "Download ZIP".

 >Extract the files from the archive.

 # Changing bindings or entire code.

->Open the .CT (Cheat Engine) file with a text editor.
+>Open the .CT file (Cheat Engine) file with a text editor.

->Press Ctrl + F and enter "Custom block" in the search window, then press "Search".
+>Press Ctrl + F and enter "Custom block" in the search window, then press "Find".

->Read the comments and meke your decisions.
+>Read the comments and make your decisions.

 >If it causes lag, look a bit lower in the code and read following comments.

-# How to use?
+# How to use

 >Launch the game.

->Make sure that your in game gearbox type is manual or script won't work.
+>Make sure that your in-game gearbox type is manual or script won't work.

 >Open the .CT (Cheat Engine) file.